Pay What You Can

 - Check your email – you’ll receive a confirmation and your e-ticket

-Access tickets are sold on a first come, first served basis from 1pm online the week before the first PWYC performance (dates listed below).
+Access tickets are sold on a first come, first served basis.

 If you have mobility requirements or use a wheelchair, please call Box Office on 0115 941 9419 to book your PWYC tickets (on or after the on-sale date).